andresBella96/PyMultiChat/README.md

 - Reads from the socket line by line using `makefile("r")`
 - First line received from each client is its **alias**
 - Maintains a dictionary `socket -> alias`
-- Broadcasts to all clients except the sender
+- Implements a *simulated broadcast* to all clients except the sender
+  (multiple repeated unicast messages, many-to-many)
 - Cleans up sockets and informs others with `__LEAVE__` on disconnect

 **Client (TCP)**